-During 19th century, the area is used to be rich agricultural country.
-It was a favorite source of fresh produce for Manhattan.
+During 19th century, the area was a rich agricultural area.
+It was a main source of fresh produce for Manhattan.
 The development of the community began in the late 1920s and derived its name from the Cambria Construction Company of Pennsylvania.
-Although the origin of the area's name is not known for certain, another tradition says that the community was named after a local family.
+Although the origin of the area’s name is not known for certain, another record suggests that the community was named after a local family.
 Many other residential areas in Queens owe their glory to the Long Island Rail Road, which acted as a catalyst of change of farm lands to elegant homes within easy reach of Manhattan.
 The company that developed Cambria Heights failed to persuade the Rail Road in to serving this area, and it continues to be largely ignored by the Mass Transit System.